particle-iot/workshop-mesh-spectra/content/docs/ch1.md

 ![](./images/01/getready.png)

-Make sure your device is in "Listening Mode" (aka blinking blue).
+Make sure your device is in "Listening Mode" (indicated by the RGB LED blinking blue).
 If the Xenon is not in listening mode, hold down the `MODE` button for three seconds, until the RGB LED begins blinking blue.

 ![](./images/01/listeningmode.gif)

-6. The next screen will instruct find the data matrix printed on your Xenon and scan it with your Phone's camera.
+6. The next screen will instruct you to find the data matrix printed on your Xenon and scan it with your Phone's camera.
 Make sure to allow the app to access your camera to complete this step.

 <img src="./images/01/datamatrix.png" class="two-per-line" />
 <img src="./images/01/datamatrix2.png" class="two-per-line" />